craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Classes/Custom Class - Alchemist.md

 At 15th level, your Mobile Laboratory grants you the following additional effects;

-- When you spend an Alchemical Component to regain Reagent Points, you gain twice the number of Reagent Points.
+- Whenever you spend an Alchemical Component to regain Reagent Points, you gain twice as many Reagent Points.
-- While your Laboratory is accessible, when you finish a long rest, you may choose an Alchemical Component that you own.
-You gain another unit of that Component.
+- While your Laboratory is accessible, when you finish a long rest, you may choose up to three Alchemical Components that you own.
+You gain another unit of each of those Components.

 ### Extra Attack
 At 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

+At 17th level, you can attack thrice, instead of twice, whenever you take the Attack action on your turn.

 ### Concoct: Powderblast
 At 6th level, as an Attack, you throw a Powderblast.
 Spend two Reagent Points and roll a d6 on the Powderblast Effect Table.
 Then, you choose a point you can see within 20ft where the Powderblast erupts into a 5ft radius sphere.
 The Powder remains concentrated in this radius for 1 minute (10 rounds), or until a strong wind disperses the Powder.